Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

-\textbf{The case $\bm{\Lambda > 0}$}: Compared to the asymptotically flat scenario, the presence of a positive cosmological constant leads to substantial changes in the causal structure of black hole solutions.
-A Reissner-Nordstr{\"o}m-de Sitter black hole, for instance, presents a spacelike future null infinity and an additional Killing horizon $\mathcal{C}^+$ (the cosmological horizon).
-As a result, scalar perturbations of such a black hole decay \textit{exponentially} fast along $\mathcal{H}^+$ \cite{DyatlovLinear}.
+\textbf{The case $\bm{\Lambda > 0}$}: Differently from the asymptotically flat case, Reissner-Nordstr{\"o}m-de Sitter black holes present a spacelike future null infinity and an additional Killing horizon $\mathcal{C}^+$ (the cosmological horizon).
+As a result, scalar perturbations of such black holes decay \textit{exponentially} fast along $\mathcal{H}^+$ \cite{DyatlovLinear, Mavro, fang2022linear}.
 This behaviour competes with the blueshift effect expected near the Cauchy horizon and determining a growth, also exponential, of the main perturbed quantities.
-While SCCC is expected to prevail in the asymptotically flat case (the exponential contribution from blueshift wins over the inverse polynomial tails propagating from the event horizon), the situation drastically changes when $\Lambda > 0$.
+While the $H^1$ version of the SCCC is expected to prevail in the asymptotically flat case (the exponential contribution from blueshift wins over the inverse polynomial tails propagating from the event horizon), the situation drastically changes when $\Lambda > 0$.
 In the latter case, indeed, knowing the exact asymptotic rates of scalar perturbations along the event horizon, and thus determining which of the two exponential contributions is the leading one, is of vital importance to determine the admissibility of spacetime extensions.

-For instance, a sufficiently rapid decay given by the Price law is expected to overcome the blueshift effect and allow observers to cross the Cauchy horizon without significant obstructions.
-So far, a quantitative description of the exponents for such a decay is available at the linear level via numerical methods \cite{QNMandSCCC, SCCCstill_subtle, CasalsMarinho}, whereas rigorous results are mostly lacking (see however \cite{hintz2021mode} and \cite{HintzXie} where Kerr and Schwarzschild solutions with positive $\Lambda$ have been studied in the case of small black hole mass or small cosmological constant).
-In this work, all possible exponential rates along the event horizon are taken into consideration.
+So far, a quantitative description of the exponents for such a decay is available at the linear level via numerical methods.
+In particular, it has been shown numerically that the $H^1$ norm (i.e. the energy) of linear waves propagating in sub-extremal Reissner-Nordstr{\"o}m-de Sitter black holes is bounded up to the Cauchy horizon, provided that such black hole backgrounds are close to being extremal \cite{QNMandSCCC, SCCCstill_subtle, MoTian} (see also the rigorous results \cite{hintz2021mode} and \cite{HintzXie} in the small mass limit).
+We refer to \cite{CasalsMarinho, DaveyDiasGil} for the analogous stability result for scalar perturbations of Kerr-Newman-de Sitter.
+A different outcome was found in the Kerr-de Sitter case \cite{DiasReallSantos}, where numerical results showed that the $H^1_{\text{loc}}$ version of the SCCC is respected in the linear setting.